 If you want to write a book, you have to keep your characters busy.
 You need to give them something to do.
 Presenting them with a tangible threat, giving them a reason to overcome it, and allowing them a way out, will give them a physical story goal.

 As Chuck Palahniuk says: ‘One of the most-common mistakes that beginning writers make is leaving their characters alone.
 Writing, you may be alone.
 Reading, your audience may be alone.
 But your character should spend very, very little time alone.
 Because a solitary character starts thinking or worrying or wondering.’

 It is often easier to give your antagonist a physical goal.
-It is also easier for us to assign base story goals to villains than to assign them to our heroes.
-If you understand this, we can use it to your advantage.
+It is easier to assign base story goals to villains than to assign them to our heroes.
+If you understand this, you can use it to your advantage.

 Let’s look at this example of a physical goal from Last Night in Twisted River by John Irving

-- The antagonist’s physical story goal: The constable wants to find, and kill, Danny Angel because Danny istakenly killed his girlfriend, Injun Jane.
+- The antagonist’s physical story goal: The constable wants to find, and kill, Danny Angel because Danny mistakenly killed his girlfriend, Injun Jane.
 The constable wants to cause something physical – Danny’s death.

 - The protagonist’s physical story goal: Danny wants to physically move away from the constable and survive.
 He wants to live, and write books.
 Danny wants to escape something physical – The constable killing him.